Merdi-kim/Dree-store/README.md

-# Dree-store on the blockchain
+# Dree-store built to purchase items on the blockchain